Googly eyes: History

 Beginning in the 2000s, a trend called "eyebombing" emerged of sticking googly eyes to objects in the urban environment.
 The inspiration for the movement has been claimed by French artist Do Benracassa, in his 1980s project "Ça Vous Regarde".
 It was then developed by two unnamed Danish artists, and a group called the Googly Eyes Foundation emerged to spread the phenomenon.

 The Guinness World Records recognises a pair of googly eyes measuring 12 ft in diameter made in 2019 as the largest ever.

 In 2024, a satirical protest seeking to add googly eyes to help ease riders due to the unreliability of the Massachusetts Bay Transportation Authority would lead to several trains having googly eye stickers affixed to them.

 In popular culture

 In Sesame Street, Cookie Monster has googly eyes.

-In a 2008 Saturday Night Live sketch, host Christopher Walken portrays a gardener who is afraid of plants.
+In a 2008 Saturday Night Live sketch, guest host Christopher Walken portrays a gardener who is afraid of plants.
 He puts googly eyes on the plants to make them less intimidating.

 Googly eyes are featured in the 2022 film Everything Everywhere All at Once and its promotional materials.